awsdocs/amazon-lumberyard-user-guide/doc_source/ai-nav-mesh-regen.md

 **To partially regenerate the navigation mesh**
 + In Lumberyard Editor, click **AI** and enable **Continuous Update**\.

-You can also do a runtime partial regeneration of the mesh using the following Flow Graph nodes\.
-Flow Graph is accessed from Lumberyard Editor by clicking **Tools**, **Flow Graph**\.

 **Entity:GetBounds ** – Obtains the bounding box size, in local or world\-space coordinates, for any entity in the mesh\.
 This gives information about the location inside the mesh that requires updating, such as where an object moved to and how big it is\.